Uber partners with Dallas and Dubai to usher in flying cars

 Holden was speaking at Uber's Elevate Summit in Dallas, Texas, on Tuesday.
 The ride-hailing company convened the three-day summit to bring together people from aviation technology, venture capital, vehicle manufacturing and regulation to talk flying cars.

 Flying cars are the latest pie-in-the-sky technology to come out of Silicon Valley.
-A handful of startups are working of the futuristic tech with backing from some big names, like Google founder Larry Page, aerospace firm Airbus and the government of Dubai.
+Besides Uber, a handful of other startups are working of the futuristic tech with backing from some big names, like Google founder Larry Page, aerospace firm Airbus and the government of Dubai.

 Uber would like to see these airborne vehicles crowding the skies within the next 10 years.
 But it still has to come up with a working prototype and wade through all sorts of regulatory red tape.
 It's hoping that by partnering with city governments, like Dallas and Dubai, that it can speed up that process.